tieto-andon/andon/README.md

 # Andon

 Thank you for selecting Andon for your usage.
-Andon is a boiler plate for continuous delivery.
+Andon is a boilerplate for continuous delivery.

 # Getting Started